ItsExtra/m4ftm/CONTRIBUTING.md

-# About writing this file
+# About writing this kind of file

 This section to be removed eventually.